Paul Frees: Personal life

 Frees was married five times.
 His first marriage was to Anelle McCloud, from 1943 until her death in 1945.
-He then married Kleda June Hansen in 1947, but they divorced three years later in 1950.
+He then married Kleda June Hansen in 1947, and they divorced in 1950.
 His third wife was Joyce Schultz.
-They married in 1951 and had two childrena son, Fred; and a daughter, Sabrinabefore eventually divorcing.
-His fourth marriage was to Jeri J. Cole in 1967, but they divorced after just two years, in 1969.
+They married in 1951 and had two children before divorcing.
+His fourth marriage was to Jeri J. Cole in 1967; they divorced in 1969.
 Beverly T. Marlow was Frees's fifth wife.
-They married in 1971 but were estranged at the time of his death fifteen years later.
+They married in 1971 and were estranged at the time of his death fifteen years later.

 Death

-For the last two years of his life, Frees suffered from multiple ailments, including arthritis, diabetes, and loss of vision, and had mentioned to friends that he was in near constant pain.
-Frees died at his home in Tiburon, California on November 2, 1986, at the age of 66, from a self-administered overdose of pain medication.
-Though the official cause of death is listed as suicide, his agent issued a press release stating that he died from heart failure.
+For the last two years of his life Frees suffered from multiple ailments, including arthritis, diabetes, and loss of vision, and had mentioned to friends that he was in near constant pain.
+Frees died at his home in Tiburon, California, on November 2, 1986, at the age of 66, from a self-administered overdose of pain medication.
+His death was considered a suicide; his agent issued a press release stating that he died from heart failure.

-Frees was survived by his son and daughter, and by Marlow, who had moved to Mesa, Arizona.
 His body was cremated and his ashes scattered over the Pacific Ocean.